User Groups enable fine-grained control over schedule access

 Be careful with deleting groups.
 The users in them will not be deleted, but they will be returned to the same status as users without a group.
 Schedules still belonging to the deleted group will remain inaccessible until you change their group back to an existing one, or turn off group limitations.

-Differentiating price based on User GroupIt’s possible to create a price rule which reduces the price for people in the group.
-A price rule can also be configured to control other behavior.
+Differentiating price based on User GroupIt’s possible to create a pricing rule which reduces the price for people in the group.
+A pricing rule can also be configured to control other behavior.
 For example, you can disallow people from a certain group to book too long in advance or only on certain days of the week.

 Using User Groups to filter the schedule list